odysseyhack/odysseyhack.github.io/README.md

 2. Find a concise reference card of the guidelines [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png).

-3. You can check your code against the guidelines using Better Code Hub, a GitHub integration provided by [Software Improvement Group SIG](https://www.sig.eu).
+3. You can check your code against the guidelines using Better Code Hub, a GitHub integration provided by [Software Improvement Group](https://www.sig.eu).
 Better Code Hub integrates with the GitHub CI and can run at Pull Requests and Pushes.

 4. 17 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum codebase size 200 KLoc.

 ## How to contact us
-- At the Hackathon please use slack bettercodehub_support Jan Laan or Michiel Cuijpers
+- At the Hackathon please use Odyssey community bettercodehub_support

 ## How to get started